ucs-compute-solutions/FlexPod-IMM-OpenShift/roles/ONTAP/README.md

 6. Executing the Playbook

 A playbook by name 'Setup_ONTAP.yml' is available at the root of this repository.
-It calls all the required roles to complete the setup of the ONTAP storage system.
+It calls all the required roles to complete the setup of the ONTAP storage system for the FlexPod OpenShift tenant.

-The ONTAP setup is split into three sections, use the tags - ontap_config_part_1, ontap_config_part_2, and ontap_config_part_3 to execute parts of the playbook at the appropriate stage of setup.

 Execute the playbook from the Ansible Control machine as an admin/ root user using the following command:

-	After setup of Cisco Nexus switches	-	ansible-playbook -i hosts Setup_ONTAP.yml -t ontap_config_part_1
+	After setup of Cisco Nexus switches	-	ansible-playbook -i inventory Setup_ONTAP.yml -t ontap_config

-	After setup of Cisco UCS		-	ansible-playbook -i hosts Setup_ONTAP.yml -t ontap_config_part_2

-	After setup of VMware ESXi		-	ansible-playbook -i hosts Setup_ONTAP.yml -t ontap_config_part_3

 If you would like to run a part of the deployment, you may use the appropriate tag that accompanies each task in the role and run the playbook in the below fashion -